numpy-user/OCVBot/README.md

 7. Read and edit `ocvbot/config.yaml` with your desired configuration settings.

-8. Check `docs/client-configuration` for the proper client configuration settings.
+8. Check `docs/scenarios` for the proper client configuration settings and information about each script.
 Configurations in the `common/` directory are shared by all scripts.
 Configurations in all other directories are unique to that script only.